This trail presents the fascinating vestiges of wild-hay cutting and of the associated land

 As soon as you reach the ridge at Mount Stavéll, you will see the departure and arrival points of various ropeways.
 The rope leading down into the valley is anchored to a large rock and supported by three poles.
 There are two terminals: these are the destination points of the ropeways which led down the mountain from Odro.

-J.-Louis Villars and Marlis Solèr have been living at Odro all year round since 1996.
-Some of the buildings have been restored, and, with some forty goats from the Verzasca Valley, the small farm scythes the mountain grassland and keeps the slopes tidy.
+Some of the buildings have been restored and, with its “Nera” goats from the Verzasca Valley, the small farm scythes the mountain grassland and keeps the slopes tidy.
 The delightful, hospitable alpine establishment provides a very welcoming place for excursionists to stop for a meal and spend the night.
 The site is equipped with a small turbine, which produces enough energy for the hosts and their guests, and a spring, which provides a constant supply of fresh water.
+Currently the farm is managed by Tobias Bührer and his team.

 The highlight of the trail is the small museum in the hamlet of Sert.
 It is housed in the former temporary dwelling of Luigi Berri (1904-1988), who left the place intact when he stopped working there at the end of the 1960s, leaving behind all his tools and utensils.
 On display in the small dwelling are the tools which he used in order to perform various jobs, most importantly that of wild-hay harvesting.